int128/devops-compose/README.md

 ## How to Use

-This is designed to work with [int128/containers-reverse-proxy](https://github.com/int128/containers-reverse-proxy).
+This is designed to work behind SSL termination such as AWS ELB.

 Run containers on Docker Compose.
+This may take a few minutes.

 ```sh
 docker-compose build